CyanSheepMedia/cyanpy/DOCUMENTATION.md

 ### scaleFactor(*baseList*, *actualList*)
 	Finds the scale factor from the base list to the actual list.
 	Returns another list of all the scale factors.
-	Both lists have to be the same length.
+	Both lists have have the same number of values.